Our team is internationally committed to spreading

 I Gede Sugiartha

 Gede joined our network in 2012 with a degree in environmental engineering and a strong involvement in community development.
 He is also a talented film/documentary maker and director of IDEP media, aimed at raising awareness on crucial environmental and social issues such as disaster management, permaculture and community advocacy where he is also a trainer.
-Among his numerous affiliations, he is a member of Setara Foundation's Non-Timber Forest Product (NTFP), a co-founder of Village Ecotourism Network Bali (JED - www.jed.or.id) and a Member of Indonesian Volunteer for Social Movement (INVOLVEMENT) - INSIST.
+Among his numerous affiliations, he is a co.founder of AlamSantiDesign, on the Board of advisors for Village Ecotourism Network Bali (JED) a member of Wisnu Foundation and of the network Indonesian Volunteer for Social Movement (INVOLVEMENT) - INSIST.
 Multifaceted and strongly committed to the sustainable development of his native Indonesian Bali province, Gede is a driving force in implementing constructed wetlands, both for the private-sector and community-based sanitation, in Bali and in the surrounding region.